SWFSC/eSDM/README.md

 ```

 ## `eSDM` GUI

-To access the GUI online without installing it locally, go to https://swoodman.shinyapps.io/eSDM/
+To access the GUI online, go to https://swoodman.shinyapps.io/eSDM/.
+You do not need to have R or RStudio installed to access the GUI online.

+Depending on your internet connection, running the GUI locally may be faster than running in online.
 To run the GUI locally, install `eSDM` as specified above and then run the following code in your RStudio console:

 ```r
 eSDM::eSDM_GUI()